 Gaudreau scores in shootout, Wild beat Islanders 2-1

 Filip Gustavsson made 39 saves and stopped two shots in the shootout for Minnesota, which has won six of seven and has a season-high, seven-game point streak.
-Ryan Reaves scored for the first time as a member of the Wild, who stayed ahead of Winnipeg for third in the Central Division.
+Ryan Reaves scored for the first time as a member of the Wild, who moved three points ahead of Winnipeg for third in the Central Division.

+“The two groups play the same, play hard, big strong teams, physicality, not a lot of room out there,” Minnesota coach Dean Evason said of the matchup with the Islanders.
+“Yeah, happy with the way we stuck to playing the way that we play.
+We didn’t deviate and they didn’t.”

 Josh Bailey scored and Ilya Sorokin stopped 30 shots for New York, which had won four of six.